esallychang/BIOF521_Spring2022/_episodes/01-Galaxy101_VariantCalling_Tutorial.md

 `Pair-end data (fasterq-dump)`, `Single-end data (fasterq-dump)` and `Other data (fasterq-dump)` are actually collections of datasets.
 Collections in Galaxy are logical groupings of datasets that reflect the semantic relationships between them in the experiment / analysis.
 In this case the tool creates separate collections for paired-end reads, single reads, and other (any other type of file).
 See the [Galaxy Collections tutorial][collections-tutorial] and watch [Galaxy tutorial videos][galaxy-videos] (with names beginning with “Dataset Collections”) for more information.

+Explore the collections by first clicking on the collection name in the history panel.
+This takes you inside the collection and shows you the datasets in it.
+You can then navigate back to the outer level of your history.

+Once `fasterq` finishes transferring data (all boxes are green / done), we are ready to analyze it.

 ## A quick aside: What is **paired-end** data?

 It is common to prepare pair-end and mate-pair sequencing libraries.
 This is highly beneficial for a number of applications discussed, such as those discussed in Week 2's **Genome Assembly** module.
 For now let’s just briefly discuss what these are and how they manifest themselves in FASTQ form.